fabrik42/fabrik42.github.com/ultimate-hacking-keyboard-review.md

 UHK provides you with an [extensive guide on the keycaps and layout](https://ultimatehackingkeyboard.com/layout-and-keycaps) which is very cool for people that want to use their own keycaps instead.
 However, since it is a split layout there will be some struggle involved when looking for alternative keycaps (e.g. due to the split space bar).

 I get that better keycaps would make the UHK even more pricier and maybe a lot of people are ok with the default keycaps.
 Due to the exotic layout, I still would wish UHK would provide an upgrade option to get better keycaps.

+*Update: I got told that UHK actually plans to provide PBT keycaps eventually.
+I really anticipate it and hope for an upgrade kit!*

 ## Open Source / Repairability